 - In 2018, humanitarian assistance was provided through UNRWA to over 1.4 million people, including in response to increased violence as a result of the ‘March of Great Return’ in Gaza

 - AMENCA 3 has improved market access and production yields through working with partners to increase both accessibility and the amount of land available to be farmed; improved access and practices with irrigation and animal husbandry; and improved storage of crops.
-These and other initiatives have .assisted 23,000 farmers to increase their incomes and strengthened business confidence to invest in farming through development of credible business cases.
+These and other initiatives have helped 23,000 farmers to increase their incomes and strengthened business confidence to invest in farming through development of credible business cases.

 - In 2018-19, Australia offered 12 Australia Awards to the PTs.